Explicit partial and functional differential equations for beables or observables: GR beables or observables

 \mbox{ }

-\ni{\bf Acknowledgements} To those close to me gave me the spirit to do this.
-And with thanks to those who hosted me and paid for the visits: Jeremy Butterfield, John Barrow and the Foundational Questions Institute.
-Thanks also to Chris Isham and Julian Barbour for a number of useful discussions over the years.
+\ni{\bf Acknowledgments} To those close to me gave me the spirit to do this.
+Thanks also to Chris Isham, Malcolm MacCallum, Jeremy Butterfield, Don Page, Enrique Alvarez and the Foundational Questions Institute.

 \begin{appendices}